owlzyseyes/Water-Quality-Monitoring/README.md

 We will be using two satellites in this project: Sentinel-2 and MODIS Aqua
 - MODIS offers Higher temporal resolution images(2 revisit times per day) at the cost of a coarser spatial resolution (500m)
 - Sentinel-2A offers finer spatial resolution(20m) at the cost of lower temporal resolution (5 day revisit time)

+# Spectral Indices used for the Water Quality Monitoring